debajyotid2/personal-website/content/posts/raii.md

 ShowShareButtons: true
 ---

-Resource acquisition is initialization (RAII) refers to a programming technique for resource management where the resource acquired by an object when it is initialized is released when the object is destroyed. [^1]
+Resource acquisition is initialization (RAII) refers to a programming technique for resource management where the resource acquired by an object when it is initialized is released when the object is destroyed. [^1] A resource here is anything that there is a fixed quantity of and requires an acquisition process to be used and a release process to be freed.
+One common example of a resource is dynamically allocated heap memory.

-To explain RAII by example, I will use programs written in C++.
+To explain RAII by example, I will use the example of memory management using programs written in C++.

+### Wait, so what?

+Not managing resources properly can lead to costly mistakes.
+For example, improper memory management can lead to memory leaks [^2] or use-after-free vulnerabilities [^3].
+Google acknowledged that the use of memory safe development practices reduced the percentage of memory safety vulnerabilities from 76% to 24% in Android. [^4]

+Now, returning to our example...

 ### The setup